bayegaspard/bayegaspard/README.md

 ### Hi there, I'm Baye Gaspard  👋

-## I'm a DevSecOps, Footbal player, Developer, and Coursera Guided Project instructor!!
+## I'm a DevSecOps, Footbal player, and Coursera Guided Project instructor!!

 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2020 Goals: Contribute more to Open Source projects.